 How billing systems took shape time after time.
-Telecom subscribers getting smarter (so it’s not only the handset which is getting smarter !!!), demanding more and more with less cost.
-At the same time many new players are entering the marketplace.
+Telecom subscribers are getting smarter (so it’s not only the handset that is getting smarter!), demanding more and more with less cost.
+At the same time, many new players are entering the marketplace.
 To compete in this environment, operators have to maintain and grow their part of the new value chain to gain loyal customers.
-Adding new blended services to ride on infrastructure i.e investments made during all those time is the prime goal.
+Adding new blended services to ride on infrastructure, i.e., investments made during all those times, is the prime goal.

 In today’s rapidly changing environment, service innovation and real-time capabilities are critical to maximizing revenue.
 Real-time convergent charging enables service innovation, allied to real-time control of debt exposure for more partner services and the ability to rate and bill on behalf of partners.
-Online and offline charging are integral capabilities of any MNO/MVN.
-Prepaid services always require online charging for real time service authorization, rating and balance management.
+Online and offline charging are integral capabilities of any MNO or MVN.
+Prepaid services always require online charging for real-time service authorization, rating, and balance management.

 Postpaid services can use this online charging architecture for new service offerings.
 However, capitalizing on today’s tremendous opportunities can be challenging.

-The convergent system has a centralized management of customer view, hierarchically stored product catalogue, flexible customized pricing options, freely assorted sub- and primary-account, facilitate and assure the marketing, customer care, and new business development.
-OCS enables easy shifting between pre-paid and post-paid, flexible service bundles and tariff packages aiming to different groups of customers that provides more promotion methods for the operators to exploit the market.
+The convergent system has centralized management of customer view, a hierarchically stored product catalog, flexible customized pricing options, freely assorted sub- and primary accounts, and facilitates and assures marketing, customer care, and new business development.
+OCS enables easy shifting between pre-paid and post-paid, flexible service bundles, and tariff packages aimed at different groups of customers that provide more promotion methods for the operators to exploit the market.

 The convergent and unified billing system enables customers to use all services at a time, and the customized price bundle caters well to customer needs at different levels.